ShuaiZhou302/david-scut.github.io/_pages/about.md

 For more details, please check my [CV](../assets/Shuai_Zhou_cv.pdf).

-If you are interested in Berkeley visiting program, please referred to this [page](https://github.com/ksDreamer/flying.gzic.online/blob/main/chu-guo-shen-zao/ucb22-ji-ji-qi-ren-Shuai-Zhou.md) (The formal sharing will be update later).
-If you are part of SCUT community, I strongly recommend supporting this project by sharing your experience.
+If you are undergraduate/graduate interested in Berkeley visiting program, please referred to this [Personal sharing](https://github.com/ksDreamer/flying.gzic.online/blob/main/chu-guo-shen-zao/ucb22-ji-ji-qi-ren-Shuai-Zhou.md) (The formal sharing will be update later).
+If you are a part of SCUT community, I strongly recommend supporting this [project](https://github.com/ksDreamer/flying.gzic.online/tree/main) by sharing your experience.

 Experience